teachingworkshops/TextAdventureGame/README.md

 Welcome to Text Adventure!
 This is a simple text-based adventure game where you navigate through various rooms, interact with objects, and try to find the secret gold bar.

 ## Getting Started
+To play the game, you can run the executable provided, TextAdventure.txt.

-To play the game, follow these steps:
+To play the game with the benefit of looking at the code, follow these steps:

 Clone or download the repository to your local machine.
 Make sure you have Python installed on your system.